petosa/datadome/README.md

 Winner of the FINRA prize at HackGT 2017.
 Data Visualization platform for investigators and engineers.
 Visualizes IACB data using circle packing and histogram.
+Backed by unsupervised clustering and supervised threat distribution prediction.